martin-olivier/vangelis/README.md

 You can add `--timeout` or `-t` as first argument followed by a value in seconds as second argument to change the timeout (default : 3 sec)

-You can add `--details` as final argument to display the real and the expected output in the shell when a test fails.
+You can add `--details` as final argument to display the real, and the expected output in the shell when a test fails.
 ![example_details](https://github.com/tocola/IO-TESTER/blob/main/.github/example_details.png?raw=true)
-You can add `--diff` as final argument to display the diff between the real and the expected output in VS Code when a test fails.
+You can add `--diff` as final argument to display the diff between the real, and the expected output in VS Code when a test fails.
 ![example_diff](https://github.com/tocola/IO-TESTER/blob/main/.github/example_diff.png?raw=true)

 ## Manual